ButinVladimir/cyberiada/ROADMAP.md

 Player can use district facility only if it's under the same faction as player.
 Player can perform actions only in their faction disticts, in district with player HQ or captured districts.

 When map is generated, district are split between neutral forces and factions.
 After joining faction, it's power level starts to change.
-All conquered districts will increase speed, while all non-conquered opposing faction HQs and non-conquered districts will decrease it.
+All conquered districts will increase power level speed.
 Player can perform certain orders to increase faction power level.

 ## Relocation

 Relocation is the prestige.
 After relocating, almost everything will be lost.
 Certain favors allow to keep money, crew members, their equipment and programs at a price.

-Relocation losses can be mitigated by getting favors, either by buying, performing missions or reaching certaing thresgolds of credibility
+Relocation losses can be mitigated by getting favors, either by buying, capturing districts, performing missions or reaching certaing thresgolds of respect.

 Relocation favors include
 - Retaining money after relocations (10 tiers, each tier retain 10% more)